1-Interior Water Shut-Off Valves

 3-Evacuating Water from Line

 Another view of holding the black piece up to drain water from line.
 The tip of the black piece is visible on our demonstrator's forefinger.
-After water is drained, close the valve.
+After water is drained, leave the valve open slightly after water is drained.

 4-Faucet Protector Top View